Professor-G/pyBIA/docs/source/Engineering pyBIA.rst

 To create a catalog we can use the pyBIA.catalog module, which takes as optional inputs the x and y pixel positions of each object (if no positions are entered then DAOFINDER is applied to detect sources).
 Since we need pixel positions we need to load astropy and use their `World Coordinate System implementation <https://docs.astropy.org/en/stable/wcs/index.html>`_ to convert our ra/dec equatorial coordinates to image pixel coordinates.

-We start by importing our modules and loading our Pandas dataframe containing the following items, extracted from the NDWFS merged catalogs:  ra // dec // field_name // NDWFS_objname.
+We start by importing our modules and loading our Pandas dataframe titled 'ndwfs_bootes', which contains the following items extracted from the NDWFS merged catalogs:  ra // dec // field_name // NDWFS_objname.

 .. code-block:: python

     import pandas
     import astropy
     import numpy as np